G1OJS/BandOpticon/Change History.md

       <li>Fixed clock error (12:01:05 displays as 12:1:5) reintroduced when eliminating deprecated substr()</li>
       <li>Changed text in details pane from
-        "Entities common to [myCall] and all calls including [myCall] are highlighted" to "Entities spotting / being spotted by [myCall] are highlighted when also spotted by other calls in Home"</li>
+        "Entities common to [myCall] and all calls including [myCall] are highlighted" to "Entities spotting / being spotted by [myCall] are highlighted where also spotted by other calls in Home"</li>
       <li>Internal code change - rename Squares to squaresArr</li>
       <li>Internal code change - removed redundant code from configuration loader introduced due to error in localstorage tag name for squares (now fixed)</li>
       <li>Removed duplicate copy of [myCall] appearing in main table when not grouping calls into Tx and Rx lists</li>